It would be easy for me to point out one particular moose hunting

 rifle and then point out all its strong points.
 The truth be known

 though a strong case can be made for dozens of different calibers.

 I have used two commonly available calibers myself and have had very good success with both.
 I will explain that later.
-As you may be aware the topic for choosing a rifle caliber for big game hunting has been debated since before smokeless powder was available.
+As you may be aware the topic for choosing a rifle caliber for big game hunting has been hotly debated since before smokeless powder was available.